-- Student will need to contact Student Affairs, the appropriate Curriculum Coordinator or Course Director.
-Students may also contact the Associate Dean of Academic Affairs if necessary.
-Academic Affairs will then contact other staff/faculty members as needed. - After a request is approved, it is the student's responsibility to contact the appropriate Curriculum Coordinator, Course Director and/or faculty member(s) conducting lab/activity(s) on the day of the absence to arrange to makeup content or date/time to complete testing.
+Students will need to contact Student Affairs, the appropriate.
+Studentsmay also contact the Associate Dean for Academic Affairs if necessary.
+Academic Affairs will then contact other staff/faculty members as needed.
+This information may be accessed by scanning the QR code on the back of badge.